joewilliams/jellyfish/readme.md

 Please don't expect any of this to work well.
 This is practically the first Erlang program I've ever written.
 I'm certain it lacks good style, design and is just wrong.
 I'd love to hear critical feedback to become a better Erlang hacker.
-Please send changes.
+Pull requests welcome!

 I'll run this code as a community service at http://jlyfsh.com.
-I'm using it for my own projects so I may make a reasonable effort to keep it alive, but absolutely no promises.
-It may go down for days or vanish forever without notice.
+I'm using it for my own projects so I may make a reasonable effort to keep it healthy, but absolutely no promises.
+It may go down for days, randomly destroy your data or vanish forever without notice.

 Sincerely,
 Darrin